Which? Best Buy batteries

 The best AA disposable batteries will last more than seven hours longer than the worst in some of your devices.
 We’ve tested AA and AAA batteries to reveal the best for your budget.

-- We uncover the batteries that are most likely to leak when they’re flat, ruining your remote control, camera or torch.
+- We also uncover the batteries that are most likely to leak when they’re flat, ruining your remote control, camera or torch.

 How we uncover the best batteries